andaze/WebCorporate/content/solution/amp/index.en.md

 ---
 # AMP WEB

-### Mobile Content Acceleration" to reduce the waiting time until a web page is displayed
+## "Mobile Content Acceleration" to reduce the waiting time until a web page is displayed